Connect With Us

 Dr. Arnoldo Curiel

-Dr. Arnoldo Curiel is the Vice President of Racial Justice and Public Policy where he provides leadership, vision and represent YWCA Minneapolis on racial equity and public policy related issues both locally and nationally.
+Arnoldo provides leadership, vision and represents YWCA Minneapolis on racial equity and public policy related issues both locally and nationally.

-Prior to joining the YWCA, Dr. Curiel worked in higher education for almost 10 years, most recently at College of St. Scholastica, where he was an assistant professor and continues to adjunct for the Graduate Teaching Licensure program.
-Prior to his work for the College of St. Scholastica, he served as the diversity training coordinator for the Minnesota Youth Work Institute, and managed the Weed and Seed program in St. Paul’s Frogtown Neighborhood, where he founded Shop with Cops, an annual innovative youth development project designed to foster positive relationships between youth and police officers.
+Prior to joining YWCA Minneapolis, Arnoldo worked in higher education for almost 10 years, most recently at College of St. Scholastica, where he was an assistant professor and continues to adjunct for the Graduate Teaching Licensure program.

 He has provided countless multicultural trainings for organizations.
 He is an Intercultural Development Inventory® Qualified Administrator for YWCA Minneapolis.
-Arnoldo is a graduate of Metropolitan State University in Saint Paul.
+Arnoldo is a graduate of Metropolitan State University.
 He holds a Master’s degree in Public Affairs from the Humphrey Institute at the University of Minnesota and an Educational Doctorate from Hamline University.

-Over the years, Alicia has been involved in many activities that foster community, including serving on the Board of Directors for a Minneapolis charter school to ensure children at every ability have an opportunity to learn, member of the Interfaith Children’s Advocacy Network (iCAN), lead a support group for parents who are parenting on their own, support women living with negative body image and food addiction, and rising awareness of the achievement gap of children with disabilities in communities of color and work to end disparities in employment for LGBTQ2S of Color in Minnesota.
+Over the years Alicia has been involved in many personal activities including: Aeon Board of Directors supporting homes for all, member of Interfaith Children’s Advocacy Network, leading a support group for parents who are parenting on their own, raising awareness of the opportunity gap of children with disabilities in communities of color and work to end disparities in employment for LGBTQ2S of Color in Minnesota.

-Alicia has been awarded many opportunities over the years, including, Young Advocate Leadership Training (YALT®) Program through Children’s Defense Fund, Young Alaka'i Award for working with marginalized youth, and winner of Inspiring Women by the WNBA Minnesota Lynx.
+Alicia has been awarded the Beat the Odds Award through Children’s Defense Fund of Minnesota, Young Alaka'i Award for working with marginalized youth, and winner of Inspiring Women by the WNBA Minnesota Lynx.